jessicasilvacodes/jessicasilvacodes/README.md

 🔬 I'm a Biologist. <br/>
 🧬 I have a specialization in Bioinformatics. <br/>
-📊 I'm persuing a post degree in Healthcare Data Science, <br/>
+📊 I'm pursuing a post-degree in Healthcare Data Science, <br/>
-💻 and studying Python, SQL, R, Statistics, and Data Analysis. <br/>
+💻 Currently studying Python, SQL, R, Statistics, and Data Analysis. <br/>

 ## 🌐 Socials: